Frequently Asked Questions

-- Official TOEFL or ILETS scores (if applicable)
+- Official TOEFL or IELTS scores (if applicable)

-- Applicants who are international students or permanent residents who earned a degree outside of the U.S. are required to submit a TOEFL or ILETS test scores.
+- Applicants who are international students or permanent residents who earned a degree outside of the U.S. are required to submit a TOEFL or IELTS test scores.

 - More information about this requirement and about exceptions to this policy.

 - Three (3) Letters of Recommendation

 - We recommend that at least two letters be from academia.
 The third could be another letter from academia, a supervisor, a mentor, etc.

 Yes, it does.
 It provides evidence to the faculty that you were able to successfully work on a research problem in a lab setting under the direction of a professor and graduate students.
 It also provides evidence that you have had exposure to research in a given area that might be related to what you desire to study in graduate school.

 Timing and Process